825

 2.1 Container Terminal Operations

-Container terminal operations are vital nodes in
+Container terminal operations are vital nodes in global

-global supply chains, facilitating the seamless transfer
+supply chains, facilitating the seamless transfer of

-of goods across various transportation modes.
+goods across various transportation modes.

 Researchers have extensively explored the

 complexities inherent in these operations.
-For
+For instance,

-review of optimization methodologies in container
+optimization methodologies in container terminals,

-terminals, shedding light on strategies to enhance
+shedding light on strategies to enhance efficiency in

-efficiency in berth allocation, yard planning, and
+berth allocation, yard planning, and equipment

-equipment scheduling.
-Meanwhile, Raeesi et al. (2023)
+scheduling.
+Meanwhile, Raeesi et al. (2023) delve into

-delve into the synergy between operational research
+the synergy between operational research and big data

-and big data analytics, aiming to promote
+analytics, aiming to promote environmentally

-environmentally sustainable practices within
+sustainable practices within container terminal

-container terminal operations.
-Additionally, Gao and
+operations.
+Additionally, Gao and Ge (2022) focus on

-Ge (2022) focus on integrated scheduling strategies for
+integrated scheduling strategies for yard cranes and

-yard cranes and trucks, emphasizing holistic
+trucks, emphasizing holistic approaches to enhance

-approaches to enhance terminal efficiency.
+terminal efficiency.

 2.2 Integrated Optimization Strategies: